-in the summer of ninety i was a twenty one year old astronomy undergrad in austin texas, slacker capital of the world. in recent months, the berlin wall had fallen and the hubble space telescope had finally reached orbit. i was living by the back patio at 201 west 31st, just north of campus. rent was one-fifty and my landlady, martha ann zively, an eighty three year old local legend, lived overhead. rent was a hundred and fifty dollars per month. mobile phones, laptops, and the web were still over the horizon. twin peaks would appear in a few months, and austin garage rock was heating up.
+in the summer of ninety i was a twenty one year old astronomy undergrad in austin. in recent months the berlin wall had fallen and the hubble space telescope had finally reached orbit. i was living just north of campus. rent was one-fifty and my landlady, martha ann zively, an eighty three year old local legend, lived overhead. mobile phones, laptops, and the web were still over the horizon.

 the previous fall i’d become a research assistant with the hubble space telescope astrometry group. the group had members from the astronomy department, mcdonald observatory, the aerospace department, and the center for space research. my supervisor, paul hemenway, was a research scientist associated with all of these organizations. paul explained the group’s projects, and where i might be able to help. hubble was designed for exact and stable pointing, since angular resolution is sensitive to motion smear. in a sophisticated, and still unique, approach, three optical interferometers were mounted on robotic arms in the hubble focal plane. these fine guidance sensors would provide feedback to the pointing control system. to evaluate and calibrate this system, exact reference points were needed.